Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Kinetic simulations of stimulated backscattering

-Next, the protocal is used to scan the background magnetic field strength $B_0$ for interactions that are mediated by electron-dominant resonances (figure~\ref{fig:Bscan}).
-In weak magnetic fields, the $b_3=3$ resonance, namely, the $\alpha_3$ eigenmode whose frequency is the third heighest at a given wavevector, is the Langmuir-like P wave.
+Third, the protocol is used to scan the background magnetic field strength $B_0$ for interactions that are mediated by electron-dominant resonances (figure~\ref{fig:Bscan}).
+In weak magnetic fields, the $b_3=3$ resonance, namely, the $\alpha_3$ eigenmode whose frequency is the third highest at a given wavevector, is the Langmuir-like P wave.
 In particular, at $B_0=0$, this resonance is precisely mediated by the Langmuir wave that gives rise to Raman backscattering in unmagnetized plasmas.
 When $B_0\ne0$ and $\theta_B\ne0$, this eigenmode is modified due to cyclotron motion, but its frequency only weakly dependents on $B_0$, as shown in figure~\ref{fig:Bscan}$(b)$.
 Beyond \mbox{$B_0\approx10$ MG}, the eigenmodes cross over, and the $b_3=3$ resonance becomes the electron-cyclotron-like F wave, whose frequency $\omega_3$ increases almost linearly with $B_0$.
-As a consequence, the resonant seed frequency $\omega_2=\omega_1-\omega_3$ decreases.
-Complementarily, the $b_3=4$ resonance is the F wave in weak $B_0$, and crosses over to become the P wave in strong magnetic fields.
-Within the $B_0$ range scanned here, the interaction mediated by the F wave provides a smaller coupling than the interaction mediate by the P wave at the same $B_0$.
+Complementarily, the $b_3=4$ resonance is the F wave in weak $B_0$ and crosses over to become the P wave in strong magnetic fields.
+Within the $B_0$ range scanned here, the interaction mediated by the F wave provides a smaller coupling than the P wave at the same $B_0$.
 In particular, at $B_0=0$, the F wave vanishes and provides zero coupling.
 The exception is near \mbox{$B_0=10$ MG} when the two eigenmodes strongly hybridize.
 Although they remain two distinct eigenmodes, their couplings during frequency crossover become equal.
-Immediately after the crossover, $\gamma_0$ due to P-wave mediation recovers its unmagnetized strength and continues to increase.
-On the other hand, $\gamma_0$ due to F-wave mediation transiently drops before starting to increase again.
-In stronger fields not shown here, $\gamma_0$ continues to increase and the coupling mediated by F wave surpasses that of P wave \citep{shi2019amplification}.
-In even stronger fields, the F wave frequency approaches $\omega_1/2$ and two-magnon decays are encountered \citep{Manzo22}, for which kinetic effects becomes dominant.
+Immediately after the crossover, P-wave coupling recovers its unmagnetized strength and continues to increase, while F-wave coupling drops before starting to increase again.
+In stronger fields not shown here, $\gamma_0$ continues to increase and F-wave coupling surpasses P-wave coupling \citep{shi2019amplification}.
+In even stronger fields, the F wave frequency approaches $\omega_1/2$ and two-magnon decays are encountered \citep{Manzo22}, for which kinetic effects are dominant.
 After the F wave frequency increases beyond $\omega_1/2$, it can no longer mediate resonant interactions, so only the P resonance remains.
-As $B_0$ further increases, mediation by P wave continues to strengthen, and a strong cyclotron resonance is encoutered when electron gyro frequency approaches $\omega_1$ \citep{edwards2019laser}.
-Beyond that point, the \mbox{1-$\mu$m} pump frequency is below the R wave cutoff, so only L-wave pump can propagate into the plasma, whose coupling is substantially weaker \citep{shi2019amplification}.
-Return to the range scanned in figure~\ref{fig:Bscan} where kinetic effects are not overwhelming, the agreement between theory and simulations is excellent.
-Notice that the line is not a fit of the data.
-Although error bars for $\gamma_0$ can perhaps be reduced by better protocals, growth rates extracted from simulations already track detailed features of analytical predictions.
+As $B_0$ further increases, mediation by P wave continues to strengthen, and a strong resonance is encountered when electron gyro frequency approaches $\omega_1$ \citep{edwards2019laser}.
+Beyond that point, the \mbox{1-$\mu$m} pump frequency is below the R-wave cutoff, so only L-wave pump can propagate, whose coupling is substantially weaker.
+In the range scanned in figure~\ref{fig:Bscan}, kinetic effects are not overwhelming and the agreement is excellent.
+Notice that the lines are not fits of data.
+Although error bars for $\gamma_0$ can perhaps be reduced, growth rates extracted from simulations already track detailed features of analytical predictions.